easy to make Hydro dipped ornaments title image

 DIY Hydro dipped ornaments are super easy to make and it is an easy way to personalize your Christmas decor.
 It is an easy DIY to bump up your Christmas decor and colour theme.

-Hydro dipping is also known as immersion printing, immersion printing, and water transfer painting, The principle or method behind Hydro dipping is that a film or paint is resting on the surface of the water and an object is dipped into the water, resulting in the transfer of the paint onto the object dipped.
+Hydro dipping is also known as immersion printing, immersion printing, and water transfer painting, These cool hydro dipped ornaments are a great way to recycle ornaments that are losing their lustre or fading.
+The principle or method behind Hydro dipping is that a film or paint is resting on the surface of the water and an object is dipped into the water, resulting in the transfer of the paint onto the object dipped.

 Hydro Dipped Ornaments